flutter/flutter-intellij/CONTRIBUTING.md

 ## Working with Android Studio

+Android Studio cannot use the Gradle-based project definition, so it still needs the `flutter-intellij-community.iml` file.
+Obviously, unit tests can only be run from the command line.

 1. Initialize Android Studio sources.
 2. Checkout Flutter plugin sources, tip of tree.
 3. Follow the directions for setting up the Dart plugin sources in intellij-plugins/Dart/README.md with these changes:
     - you do not need to clone the intellij-community repo
-    - open studio-master-dev/tools/idea in IntelliJ
+    - open studio-main/tools/adt/idea in IntelliJ
     - possibly skip running intellij-community/getPlugins.sh
 4. Checkout Dart plugin sources.
 5. Using the Project Structure editor, import
-    - intellij-plugins/Dart/Dart-community.iml
+    - intellij-plugins/Dart/Dart-community.iml (if there are lots of errors, see step 7)
-    - flutter-intellij
+    - flutter-intellij/flutter-intellij-community.iml
-6. Using the Project Structure editor, select the `studio` module and add a module dependency to all modules that begin with `flutter`, plus `Dart` (make sure `Dart` is at the bottom of the list)
+6. Using the Project Structure editor, expand the tree to show `intellij > android > adt > ui`.
+Select the `ui` module then add a module dependency from it to `flutter-intellij-community`.
+Also add a dependency on the Dart module unless using step 7.
+7. (Optional, when Dart sources are not usable.)
+Make sure the `flutter-intellij-community` module has a dependency on a library named
+   `Dart`.
+It should be pre-defined, but if it is out-of-date then adjust it to point to `flutter-intellij/lib/dart-plugin/xxx.yyyy/Dart.jar`.
+   Delete the Dart module from the Project Structure modules list.

 ## Working with Embedded DevTools (JxBrowser)